Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Taking a break before the final push to the summit

-📍 Google Maps | Phone: (530) 926-4511 | Mount Shasta Website | Hours: 24 hours | Entrance: Free
+📍 Google Maps | Phone: (530) 926-4511 | Website | Hours: 24 hours | Entrance: Free

-Climbing Mount Shasta is a challenging stratovolcano hike with a 7,200-foot ascent to the summit.
+Climbing Mount Shasta is a challenging hike with a 7,200-foot ascent to the summit.
 I recommend trekking up the alpine peak in winter, but only for travelers with experience using crampons and an ice axe.
 Mount Shasta is climbable in the summer as well but be ready for a steep hike and lots of scree.
 It’s a challenging endeavor, to say the least.

 I summited Mount Shasta via the Avalanche Gulch Route in a single day.
-I highly recommend camping overnight on the mountain to break up the steep ascent and avoid over-exerting yourself (I may have gotten sick on the climb but I’ll spare you the details).
+I highly recommend camping overnight on the mountain to break up the steep ascent and avoid over-exerting yourself (I may have gotten sick on the climb, but I’ll spare you the details).

 Castle Crags State Park